christiandeandemesa/50-Projects-in-50-Days/Testimonial Box Switcher/README.md

 # Testimonial Box Switcher

 -   Displays a container with different users, their role, and testimonials.
 Built using HTML5, CSS3, SASS, and JavaScript.
-Other features utilized include a custom CSS reset, Font Awesome icons, Google fonts, animations, the axios library, and the [Testimonial API] (https://testimonialapi.toolcarton.com/).
+Other features utilized include a custom CSS reset, Font Awesome icons, Google fonts, animations, the axios library, and the [Testimonial API](https://testimonialapi.toolcarton.com/).

 ## How to run this project